PowerPhone/PowerPhone-VuePress/docs/motorolaEdge2020.md

 (By clicking "Update" on the stock system should do this for you).

+Once the official ROM installed and you booted to the Android launcher, you can proceed to the next step.

 ## II.
 Unlock Bootloader
 Follow the instruction on this link: [Unlock Motorola devices](https://en-us.support.motorola.com/app/standalone/bootloader/unlock-your-device-a)